shandy79/vessel-online/docs/locations/scholars/drusillas_forest.md

 Drusilla lives alone in a small apartment above her shop and has been known to be quite hostile and even violent to other wood elves.

+### Yalerion Highscroll

+"Yalerion is a 26-year-old human acolyte with an approachable demeanor and a relaxed posture.
+A scholar from Waterdeep, they have a never-ending thirst for knowledge, especially information concerning the history of Toril."
+After reading all the books contained within the Font of Knowledge, a Waterdavian temple to Oghma, god of knowledge, Yalerion ascended to the chapel therein and commenced to pray.
+He next awoke in Haven, cursed to a demiplane of limited libraries.
+Fortunately for him, Drusilla was willing to take him on as a tutor and librarian, and Yalerion is hastily making his way through her collection as well.

+Most recently, Yalerion outbid the hapless [Bill](./cassandras_magic#william-amble) for an interesting tome, *Mazfroth's Mighty Digressions*.
+Unfortunately, this one turned out to be some kind of monster in disguise!
+Yalerion survived unscathed, thanks to Drusilla's intervention.

 ## Downtime Activities

 ### Research Options